-Wear Appropriate Clothing
+4. Wear Job-appropriate Clothing

-Gloves.
-With all of the pinch, tear, pull-in, shear or burn points on farm implements, it’s important that you keep your hands safe.
+With all the pinch, tear, pull-in, shear or burn points on farm implements, it’s important that you keep your hands safe.
 Make sure to wear gloves that fit your hand comfortably, as a tight or loose pair can limit your ability to work efficiently and safely.

-Long sleeves.
 A long-sleeved shirt will help protect your skin from harmful sun rays and any fertilizing, pest control or other types of chemicals you might use.
 When it comes to sleeves, tight is better than loose, as a loose sleeve has the potential to catch in any moving parts of machinery and cause serious injury.

-Pants.
 Make sure your pants aren’t too loose or long, and allow you to sit, squat or stretch while you work.
 Pockets are a plus, too, if you’d like to have small tools or equipment handy.

-Eyewear.
 Consider wearing safety glasses or goggles while you work on any machinery to protect your eyes from debris.
 If you’re working with any chemicals, goggles are an absolute necessity.

 The most important part of tractor and implement operation is the operator.
 If you’re not alert and aware, not even the most advanced safety features can prevent an accident.